abarghi/Diversity_Using_Vegetarian_and_Tidyverse/README.md

 - L. Jost, “Partitioning diversity into independent alpha and beta components”, Ecology, vol. 88, pp. 2427–2439, Oct.
 2008.

 The repository contains a Jupyter notebook (`.ipynb`) and an RMarkdown file (`.rmd`).
 Knitted RMarkdown may be found on RPubs <a href = 'https://rpubs.com/abarghi/708432'>here</a>.

+For a case study in linguistic diversity, please see the following GitHub page: [Measuring Linguistic Diversity](https://github.com/abarghi/Measuring_Linguistic_Diversity).